ntaklive/BackupMod/README.md

 # BackupMod
 ![BackupModDemonstrationScreenV1.0.0](docs/demo.jpg)

-A 7 days to die modlet which makes it possible to automatically backup your game saves
+A 7 days to die modlet which makes it possible to automatically backup and restore your game saves

 # Settings